Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: Introduction

-Also, in studying the kinematics of the universe, cosmologists examine some cosmography parameters, such as Hubble, deceleration, jerk, snap, etc, parameters \cite{Visser:2004bf,Ivashtenko:2019aqf,Rezaei:2020lfy,Mehrabi:2021cob}.
-How do general entropies affect cosmographic parameters?
+Furthermore, in the study of the universe's kinematics, cosmologists examine various cosmographic parameters, such as the Hubble parameter, deceleration parameter, jerk parameter, snap parameter, and more \cite{Visser:2004bf, Ivashtenko:2019aqf, Rezaei:2020lfy, Mehrabi:2021cob}.
+How do generalized entropies affect these cosmographic parameters?

-I will address these questions in this essay.
-In Sec. \ref{Sec2}, I will provide a brief overview of the method presented by Nojiri et.al. \cite{Nojiri:2022nmu} in the discussion of modifying the Friedman equations as a result of applying generalized entropy.
-Then in Sec. \ref{Sec3}, I suggested that the same changes created in the previous section can be achieved by modifying the energy-momentum density of perfect cosmic fluid by a correction function.
-Of course, the difference here compared to before is that the continuity equation should be changed.
-In Sec. \ref{Sec4}, with the help of the first law of thermodynamics and a four-parameter kind of general entropy, I will try to reconstruct the correction function applied in the energy-momentum tensor.
-The second law of thermodynamics is discussed in Sec. \ref{Sec5}, and the effect of applying general entropies on cosmographic parameters is investigated in Sec. \ref{Sec6}.
-Finally, the work will be summarized with some conclusions.
+This essay aims to address these questions.
+In Section \ref{Sec2}, we will provide a brief overview of the method presented by Nojiri et al. \cite{Nojiri:2022nmu} regarding the modification of the Friedmann equations resulting from the application of generalized entropy.
+Then, in Section \ref{Sec3}, we propose that the same changes achieved in the previous section can be obtained by modifying the energy-momentum density of the perfect cosmic fluid using a correction function.
+However, in this case, the continuity equation needs to be modified as well.
+Section \ref{Sec4} explores the reconstruction of the correction function applied to the energy-momentum tensor using the first law of thermodynamics and a four-parameter generalized entropy.
+The second law of thermodynamics is discussed in Section \ref{Sec5}, and the impact of applying generalized entropies on cosmographic parameters is investigated in Section \ref{Sec6}.
+Finally, the work concludes with a summary and some concluding remarks.

-In this article, I'm using the natural unit in which `$c=G=\hbar=1$', over-dot will symbolize $d/d t$, and over prime will present the derivative of the function with respect to its arguments.
+Throughout this article, I use natural units where `$c=G=\hbar=1$'.
+The over-dot notation denotes a derivative with respect to time ($d/d t$), while the prime notation represents a derivative with respect to the function's arguments.